Otothyropsis piribebuy

-Otothyropsis piribebuy is a species of catfish in the family Loricariidae.
-It is native to South America, where it is known to occur in the Piribebuy River and the Aguaray River, which are part of the Paraguay River basin in Paraguay.
-It is found in areas with marginal vegetation and reaches 2.9 cm (1.1 inches) SL.
-The species is known to be collected for the aquarium trade, where it may be confused with fish of the genus Otocinclus, which are in the same family and are visually similar.
+Otothyropsis piribebuy, the black oto, is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+This catfish is found in South America, where it occurs in left bank tributaries of the Paraguay River in Matto Grosso, Brazil, and Paraguay.
+It is found in areas with marginal vegetation and reaches a standard length of 2.9 cm.
+This species is known to be collected for the aquarium trade, where it may be confused with fish of the genus Otocinclus, which are in the same family and are visually similar.